CloudM14/CloudM14.github.io/content/aboutme/_index.md

 +++

 {{< lead >}}
-Hey there!
-I'm a recent Bunker Hill CC Graduate (Associates in Science: Computer Science w/Highest Honors).
-Thats Transfering to The University of Southern California for Physics and Computer Science with the goal of becoming an AstroPhycists.
+初めまして!
+I'm a current University of Southern California student majoring in Physics & Computer Science.
+I'm also a USC Rocket Propulsion Lab Member and hope to keep my Blog updated with project progress.
 {{< /lead >}}